Freshworks files for $100M IPO, special mention for Rajinikanth in filings

 true

-Chennai and San Mateo-based SaaS startuphas announced that it has filed the initial documents for a $100 million IPO in the US.
-With this listing, Freshworks intends to list its Class A common stock on the Nasdaq Global Select Market under the ticker symbol “FRSH,” according to a release shared by the statement.
+Chennai and San Mateo-based SaaS startupannounced that it has filed the initial documents for a $100-million IPO in the US.
+With this listing, Freshworks intends to list its Class A common stock on the Nasdaq Global Select Market under the ticker symbol “FRSH,” according to a statement by the company.

 "I want to express my love and gratitude to him for being my maanaseega guru.
 There is no comparable English word to express what this means.
 It is a mentor; a role model that lives in your mind, from whom you learn a lot by watching from afar.
 SuperStar is a man who is loved and worshipped by millions of fans globally.
 He is immensely successful yet humble and down to earth.
 Thank you, Thalaivaa!" wrote Girish in the postscript of the filing.